umogal/CommonGround/README.md

 This project, including its prototype, slides/presentation, and figures, was submitted to the Devpost Deckathon competition (https://deckathon.devpost.com/
 ).
-I plan to further develop it into a production-ready application once I have the time.
+I plan to further develop it into a production-ready application and focus on engaging local communities early to shape its future, once I have the time.